FishCenSV2/fishCenSV2/README.md

 # fishCenSV2
-A fish-counting and identifier system that can be used to track salmon as they swim upstream creeks.
+A fish-counting and identifier system using machine learning that can be used to track salmon as they swim upstream creeks.